Scottish football faces 'grave' future under Nicola Sturgeon alcohol ban plan

 SCOTTISH football clubs have bounced back from the pandemic with record results but face a "grave" future under plans to introduce an alcohol advertising ban.

-Neil Doncaster, chief executive of the Scottish Professional Football League, issued the warning this week during The Herald business team's three-part special series on the state of Scottish football finances.
+Neil Doncaster, chief executive of the Scottish Professional Football League, issued the warning this week in The Herald business team's three-part special series on the state of Scottish football finances.

 First Minister Nicola Sturgeon has been urged to put curbs on the use of alcohol advertising in sports by campaigners including former First Minister Henry McLeish.

-A Scottish Government consultation on the plans is now under way and will run until March next year.
+A Scottish Government consultation on the plan is now under way and will run until March next year.

 SPECIAL SERIES: